Find Grad Schools

 20 Yearly Graduations

 University of North Texas comes in at #16 on our list of the most popular colleges offering master's degrees in hospitality.
 Roughly 40,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,295 per year, while in-state graduate students, on average, pay $6,350 per year.
-For the 2020-2021 academic year, 20 master's degrees were handed out to hospitality majors at UNT.
-About 75% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 20 people received their master's degree in hospitality from UNT.
+About 96% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 #18